rdpoor/mu_serdes/README.md

-# mu_intex
+# mu_serdes
-Convert between INTernal and EXternal representation of objects (i.e. serialize and deserialize)
+Convert between internal and external representation of objects via serialization and deserialization.